How to make vocals sit in a mix

 When mixing vocals, parallel compression (also known as New York compression) can be an effective way to bring the vocal to the front and center of the mix.
 To do this, create either a duplicate of your vocal track or create an aux track and send your vocal to it.
 On this track, heavily compress the vocal with a gain reduction of around 10 to 20 dB and blend it to taste with the main vocal sound.

-Any compressor can work for this, but I find that the UAD 1176 (or Waves CLA-76) works very well for this.
-I usually go with a rather fast attack and slow release time when using parallel compression.
-To enhance the vocals even further, you can use saturation or distortion on the parallel compression track to achieve a more extreme effect.
+Any compressor will work, but I prefer either the UAD 1176 (or Waves CLA-76) or the Puigchild for most of my parallel compression.
+I usually set a relatively fast attack and slow release time on the compressor.
+To further enhance the vocals, you can apply saturation or distortion after the compressor to emphasize certain frequencies even more or to achieve a more extreme effect.

 Parallel compression setup for vocals.